TorXakis/redesign/ISSUE_TEMPLATE.md

 If submitting a **refactoring** proposal please specify:

 - Describe the current situation: add snippets and refer to the relevant portions of the code.
 - Describe the desired situation: how the code would look like.

-If none of the above apply, please provide relevant and accurate information so that we can solve the issue.
+If none of the above apply, please provide relevant and accurate information so that we can solve the issue in the best possible way.